-Timer Counter 2
+Timer Counter 3

-The timer counter TMR2 is also a 16-bit programmable count-up counter.
-It operates in the same manner as Timer/Event Counter 0/1, but the clock source of TMR2 is from only internal instruction cycle (T1).
-Therefore only (TM1,TM0)=(1,0) is allowable.
+The timer counter TMR3 is an 8-bit programmable count-up counter.
+Its counting is as the same manner as Timer Event Counter 0/1, but the clock source of TMR3 can be from internal instruction cycle (T1).